“After a lifetime of world travel, I’ve become fascinated that those in the third world don’t have the same perception of reality that we do.“

 - You will see a lot of severe poverty.
 If it bothers you, do something to help.
 There are many avenues to help, and most of the recipients of your kindness will be very grateful.
-I also encourage you to visit these parts of the city on tour, if possible.
+I also encourage you to visit poorer parts of the city on tour, if possible.
 When I participated in tours of poor communities in Rio de Janeiro and Mumbai, I was impressed by both their diversity and their residents’ resiliency.
-(Some of these neighborhoods have been around for decades and have a well established infrastructure and more wealth than expected).
+(Some of these neighborhoods have been around for decades and have a better established infrastructure and more wealth than expected).

-Vendors will ask you frequently to buy things.
+- Vendors will ask you frequently to buy things.
 If you are interested in something a vendor is offering, engage in conversation, and bargain.
 It can be fun, and most vendors are friendly and need the business.
 In East and Southeast Asia as well as Latin America, you can avoid getting involved with merchants by indicating that you are not interested and walk away.
-In the Middle East and India, merchants can be very persistent.
+In the Middle East and India, merchants can be persistent.
 After a while on the road, however, you will find that merchants will get less and less aggressive.
 In Mexico, not a single vendor has talked to me for any length of time, unless I am interested in something they are selling.
-I have traveled there so much that it seems that the merchants intuit that it is not worth the time to bother me. ;
+I have traveled there so much that it seems that the merchants intuit that it is not worth the time to bother me.

 Crime and Safety